 Incoming subscriptions

-Subscription requests from other entities arrive in your agent's on-watch
+Subscription requests from other entities arrive in your agent's on-watch arm.

-to which they're subscribing, and produces a
+The on-watch arm takes the path to which they're subscribing, and produces a

-(quip card _this)
+(quip card _this):

 ++ on-watch